lavabit/magma/docs/magma-build.md

 In Eclipse, if the `C/C++` perspective is not already an option in the perspective buttons, select the `Open perspective` button and add the `C/C++` perspective.
 You can remove the `Java` perspective since it won't be used for this project.
 You should see the projects selected in the previous section in the `C/C++` perspective in the leftmost pane.
 The projects are:

 - magma - the magmad daemon
-- magma.check - for regression testing
+- magma.check - Check tests for regression testing
 - magma.classic - a view of the magma source code that is used to manage files on the github repository
 - magma.so - shared library placeholder
 - magma.web - web stuff